1 Introduction to the Survey

 - Physical inspection of dwelling.

-The household reference person, who is the Highest Income Householder ( HIH) or their spouse/partner completes part one of the interview (‘Household’).
-Details of all members of the household, including children, are collected during the household interview.
-This includes questions related to the composition and characteristics of the household, and involves capturing basic demographic information of all members of the household, such as gender, age and economic situation at this stage, as well detailed information on dwelling characteristics as captured through the old SHCS.
-The topics covered in the Household section of the survey are presented in Figure 1.2.
+Details of all members of the household, including children, are collected during the household interview with the household respondent.
+This includes questions related to the composition and characteristics of the household, and involves capturing basic demographic information of all members of the household, such as gender, age and economic situation at this stage, as well as detailed information on dwelling characteristics as captured through the old SHCS (prior to 2012).
+The topics covered in the Household section of the survey are presented in Table 1.4.

-Figure 1.2: Topics covered in SHS 2016 Household component
+Table 1.4: Topics covered in SHS 2018 Household component

 |People living in household, basic demographics